digital-cyborg/digital-cyborg.github.io/README.md

 ## Data

 Data is defined using RDF compliant XML.
-TODO:// Link to standards

-## Products